jensen/sqlintro-notes/README.md

 - Primary key column.
 Use the name `id` and then `SERIAL PRIMARY KEY NOT NULL`.
 - Names, emails, usernames and passwords can all be stored as `VARCHAR(255)`.
 - Foreign key columns.
 Add `_id` to the singular name of the column you are referencing.
-Students to cohorts would be `cohorts_id`.
+Students to cohorts would be `cohort_id`.
 The type would be `INTEGER` but you also should create the foreign key with `REFERENCES cohorts(id) ON DELETE CASCADE`.
 - Dates would use the `DATE` type.
 If you needed [date and time](https://www.postgresql.org/docs/current/static/datatype-datetime.html) you would use `TIMESTAMP`.

 You will use `INTEGER` to represent most [numbers](https://www.postgresql.org/docs/current/static/datatype-numeric.html).
 There are other *sizes* of integers as well.